RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="Device configuration file (OTAA parameters)" />

-- After replacing the default values with the one for the device you registered with TTN, you can proceed to compile the project.
-There is no real need to edit anything else in order to compile a firmware that will allow you to connect to the TTN network.
+5. After replacing the default values with the one for the device you registered with TTN, you can proceed to compile the project.
+There is no need to edit anything else in order to compile the firmware that will allow you to connect to the TTN network.

 ###### Compile the Code

-- Compile the code by going to the `Build → Build Solution`.
+6. Compile the code by going to the `Build → Build Solution`.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/build_solution.png"